pprasquier/prefy/README.md

 # How does it work?
 Prefy translates preferences into instances of **Preferences** objects where each individual setting is an attribute that can hold only one value at any given time.
-In order to determine the list of preferences and their corresponding values, it will go through directories where the preferences are expressd in a fixed json format.
+In order to determine the list of preferences and their corresponding values, it will go through directories where the settings are defined in a fixed json format.

 ## Defining a setting
 Adding a setting to a project only requires adding a json object to a file placed in a preferences directory.